LSchlierf/Glowboard-Bluetooth/README.md

 The first four animated modes are: a running rainbow, a unicolor rainbow, a bouncing rainbow strip and a red & green Christmas mode (doesn't really look that great when the LEDs are facing the floor).
 There is also a strobe light effect, though that one is disabled by default for safety reasons.
 See [Disclaimer](#disclaimer-epilepsy-warning).

 You can switch between ground tracking modes and animated modes using the hardware switch, and cycle through the respective modes using the hardware button.
 A short press (<1.5s) changes the mode, a long press (>=1.5s) turns the lights "off" to the deafault mode.
 This mode displays a white strip on the front and a red strip on the rear, which I like to use for traffic safety reasons.
 This mode is also displayed on start up by default.

 I'm currently also working on adding functionality to both this code and the app to make it possible to directly set the color of the ground tracking mode.

 ### Bluetooth support

 I wrote a companion app that can control the mode, brightness and speed of the LED setup.
-Currently, there is only an Android version, however I am currently working on a Flutter version, which would work with both iOs and Android.
-The source code can be found in my corresponding [GitHub repository](https://www.github.com/LSchlierf/Glowboard-App-Android).
+I wrote the app using Flutter, so it works with both Android and iOs The source code can be found in my corresponding [GitHub repository](https://github.com/LSchlierf/LED-Controller).
 You can find all the information on how to use the app there.

 ---